Joey Aresco

 Joey Aresco (born August 22, 1949) is an American film and television actor.
 He is known for playing the role of airplane mechanic Sgt.
 John David Hutchinson "Hutch" in the first season of the American television series Baa Baa Black Sheep.

 Early life and education

 Aresco was born in Brooklyn, New York, and raised in California.
 He attended Pierce College and initially intended to become an attorney.
-He then attended the University of California in Santa Barbara, California, where he took a drama class and decided to become an actor.
+He then attended the University of California, Santa Barbara, where he took a drama class and decided to become an actor.

 Career

 Aresco made his screen debut in 1973 in the television crime drama series Chase.

 Aresco has guest-starred in television programs including Dynasty; Barney Miller; Remington Steele; Baretta; Lou Grant; Kolchak: The Night Stalker; Taxi; Trapper John, M.D.; Cannon; Hill Street Blues; Night Court; The Streets of San Francisco; Jake and the Fatman; Kojak; Murder, She Wrote; St. Elsewhere; and The Rockford Files.
 He also played the recurring role of Boomer in five episodes of the television soap opera Dallas.
 In 1976, Aresco played the role of the mechanic Sgt.
 John David Hutchinson in the television series Baa Baa Black Sheep.
 In 1989, he played the repentant marauder Brull in the Star Trek: The Next Generation episode "The Vengeance Factor".

 In 1979, Aresco played the role of the young operating officer Wayne Randall in the adventure and drama television series Supertrain.
 In 1984, Aresco joined the cast of the soap opera television series Capitol.
 He has also appeared in a number of films including Swing Shift, The Big Year and Blonde and Blonder.